bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

     <p>Left: atmosphere with just exponential rayleigh and mie layers.
 Right: with the ozone added in.
 Notice how it better approximates the purple twilight we are all familiar with.</p>
 </div>

-#### Screenspace Distributions
+#### Fog Distributions

 Normally, Expanse renders atmosphere layers to a low-resolution spherical texture, and then composites them into the camera's rectangular framebuffer.
 This is, more or less, why it can afford to use an expensive but physically accurate rendering algorithm in realtime.
 However, this strategy is limiting in that it cannot resolve sharp, volumetric shadows---crepuscular or "god" rays.

-To address this, Expanse introduces the concept of screenspace layers---layers that are rendered in a less expensive (but still physically-based) fashion, per-camera pixel.
-Their main benefit is that they are free of some of the artifacts present in the spherical texture, they support a falloff distance from the player, and they support a form of screenspace volumetric shadowing.
-As such they are particularly useful for modeling fog, smoke, and other dense aerosols.
+To address this, Expanse introduces the concept of fog layers---layers whose density distribution can be rendered in a less expensive (but still physically-based) fashion.
+Their main benefits are:

-With volumetric shadows turned off, these layers are extremely performant.
-However, with volumetric shadows on, they will perform raymarching against a downsampled version of the depth buffer.
-This can reduce performance---the performance hit can be mitigated by choosing an appropriate [depth buffer downsample factor](/editor/blocks/quality_settings_block?id=screenspace-depth-downscale) in your [quality settings](/editor/blocks/quality_settings_block).
+- They are free of some of the artifacts present in the spherical texture
+- They support a falloff distance from the player
+- They support point and spot lights
+- They support volumetric shadows from fog and clouds

->Screenspace Uniform
+> Uniform Fog

-A screenspace layer that is distributed uniformly within a constant radius around the camera.
+A fog layer that is distributed uniformly within a constant radius around the camera.
 This is particularly useful for modeling atmospheric effects like rain fog and smoke.

 This distribution is parameterized by:

 ##### Radius

 **C# member variable:** `float m_height` \
 The radius around the camera where the density is non-zero.
 To minimize the data members in the atmosphere layer class, the variable is overloaded with the height parameter.